push-based/user-flow/packages/cli/README.md

 # What is it?

 A CLI tool to measure performance continuously and also integrate it into your CI.
-It's provides lots of DX features, nice commands with rich arguments and integration with latest dev tooling.
+It's provides lots of DX features, nice commands with rich arguments and integration with the latest dev tooling.

 # Why to use it?